 Massachusetts General Laws

-Find laws by subject or citation.
-Be sure to always check the Notice at the bottom of the page for information on when the site was last updated.
+Find laws by subject or citation from the legislature's website.
+Note: Be sure to always check the Notice at the bottom of the page for information on when the site was last updated.

 Browse our table of Massachusetts laws and regulations by name.
 This table was developed as an aid in finding selective Mass.
 General Laws by their commonly known names, because some common terms do not actually appear in the text of the statutes.
 In some instances, there are references to judicial decisions and agency regulations.
 Please note that this is not a comprehensive list or index.